brief illustration for-Post 6A-Newton-Raphson method

 Check the points where the value of y is positive.

-So our root should exist between 0 and 1.
+So, our root should exist between 0 and 1.
 You have the choice either to start point x=0 or X =1.
 We put X=0 f(0)=(0)*e^0-2=-2.00, for the slope value, check the next relation, it will be=1.

 x1=x0-f(x0)/f'(x0)=0-(-2/1)=+2.00.

-For f(2), we have the value of 12.778, and f'(2)=22.16716.
+For f(2), we have the value of 12.778 and f'(2)=22.16716.
 So X2 will be =+2-f(x1=2)/f'(x1=2).X2 will be =+2-(12.778/22.16716)=1.4325.
-After substitution, we get the value of the function as well as the derivative value.
+After substitution, we get the value of the function and the derivative value.
 We use the expression of X3=x2- f(x2)/f'(x2), we get x3=1.034936.

 The value of the function for x=2

-We have two starting points the first starting point is x0=0, and the second starting point is x0=1.
-This is a function value f'(x) =4.34575 and we go on until we find that f(x) is coming closer to (0) at x value=0.8526.
+We have two starting points: x0=0 and x0=1.
+This is a function value f'(x) =4.34575, and we go on until we find that f(x) is coming closer to (0) at x value=0.8526.

 An excel for x0=0.